Work-With-Phoenix/phoenixAI-Vigilante/README.md

 ## Contributing

 We welcome contributions from the community to help improve PhoenixAI Vigilante!
 Whether it's through code contributions, bug reports, feature requests, or documentation improvements, your input is invaluable in making this project better for everyone.

+## Assurance Notes:

+We are committed to continuous improvement and development of PhoenixAI Vigilante.
+As part of our future plans, we will be releasing an npm package to support JavaScript-based projects.
+Stay tuned for updates!